 EMAIL YOUR ELECTED OFFICIALS NOW!

-It is imperative that you contact your elected officials TODAY and urge them to include the following critical items in the next phase of COVID-19 related stimulus funding:
+It is imperative that you contact your elected officials TODAY and urge them to pass a COVID-19 relief bill which includes the following items before they adjourn in December:

 Small Business Administration Loans

-- Extend and authorize additional funding for the program through December 31, 2020, prioritizing lending to severely impacted businesses such as those required to close or operate at reduced capacity due to COVID-19 related concerns which can show a revenue decline of at least 25% in 2020.
+Priority should be given to severely impacted businesses such as those required to close or operate at reduced capacity due to COVID-19 related concerns which can show a revenue decline of at least 25% in 2020.

-- Clarify that small businesses can deduct expenses paid with a forgiven PPP loan from their taxes and won’t be taxed on amounts forgiven by the PPP.
+Clarify that small businesses can deduct expenses paid with a forgiven PPP loan from their taxes and won’t be taxed on amounts forgiven by the PPP.

 Animal Care Financial Assistance

-- Grants or long-term low interest rate loans for mid-size businesses that are ineligible for PPP.
+Funds should be made available for long term low interest rate loans for mid-size businesses that are ineligible for PPP.
 Prioritization should go to businesses that can verify that their revenues have been severely impacted due to state or local COVID-related safety mandates requiring them to limit their operating capacity.